sharmavins23/gameboy/README.md

 functional with a few games.

 Notably, it features some serious refactoring as well as improvements to logging and robustness over the original.
+As the original is both fairly wasteful (in redundancy) and error-prone, I attempted to test and mitigate these particular problems with my own implementation.

 # Setup